 VitalHub Announces Q4 and Fiscal Year 2022 Conference Call Date

-/EIN News/ -- TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- VitalHub Corp. (the “Company” or “VitalHub”) (TSX: VHI) (OTCQX:VHIBF) is pleased to announce that it will release its financial results for its fiscal and quarter ended December 31st, 2022, after market close on March 23, 2023.
+TORONTO, March 17, 2023 (GLOBE NEWSWIRE) -- VitalHub Corp. (the "Company" or "VitalHub") VHI VHIBF is pleased to announce that it will release its financial results for its fiscal and quarter ended December 31st, 2022, after market close on March 23, 2023.
 The Company will subsequently hold a conference call via Zoom on March 24th, 2023, at 9:00am EST hosted by CEO Dan Matlow and CFO Brian Goffenberg with a Q&A session to follow.

 To register for the conference call please visit: